ksu-cs-textbooks/cis400/content/D-milestones/04-class-library-milestone-2.md

 * Author new classes

-    * Create base classes for entree and side
+    * Create base classes for entree and side (2)

-    * Create side classes
+    * Create side classes (6)

 * Refactor entree classes to inherit from Entree base class

-* Write the body of all side test methods
+* Write the bodies of all required side test methods

 * When all tests are written your code should have a minimum code coverage of 92%